 Gerard is Wildlife Drones’ radio engineer and primary developer behind our radio-receiver payload.
 Gerard uses his expertise in radio-frequency engineering, including wireless communications and signal processing, to perfect Wildlife Drones’ technologies.
 He has spent countless, dedicated hours fine-tuning the design, and field testing the radio-receiver with Debbie to ensure it meets our customer’s needs, as well as repairing the occasional broken antenna.

-Ros has a unique combination of Accounting and Zoology degrees, and was an undergraduate with Debbie at the University of NSW.
-When they reconnected several years later, Ros came on board to help establish Wildlife Drones to commercialise the idea of tracking radio-tagged animals with drones.
-She helped get the company up and running and overcome some of its early hurdles.
-Due to changes in her circumstances, she has stepped back from her role as Business Manager, but maintains a close interest in this exciting company that is going to revolutionise our understanding of animal behaviour.
+As a co-founder Ros brings a unique combination of accounting and ecology expertise, helping to translate a academic research outcomes into a commercially viable product in the form of Wildlife Drones.
+She helped establish the company and has been instrumental in overcoming some of its early hurdles.
+Due to changes in her circumstances, she has stepped back from her role as Business Manager, but maintains a close interest in this exciting company that is revolutionising research techniques and how wildlife and pest species are managed.